PYL-patidar/90DaysOfDevOps/2026/day-22/git-commands.md

 # See current branch
 Command : git branch

-# Create a new branchile
+# Create a new branch
 Command : git branch <branch_name>

-- Switch and Create new branch with existing working tree fs Command : git checkout -b <branch_name>
+- Switch and Create new branch with existing working tree Command : git checkout -b <branch_name>

 - Switch one to another branch